These Photos are courtesy of Underthissun, copyright Halaqah Photobase, Photography Owen 'Alik Shahadah & Betelihem Zelealem

 SCRIPT

 Unfortunately many Ormo have stopped using the indigenous African Ge'ez script after 1991 and began formally writing Oromoia in a latin format called called Qubee.
 Words are subsequently excessively long to accommodate for the inadequacies of latin.
 It is speculated that the motivation for the change was to create a distinctive cultural identify from the "semitic" groups who have historically suppressed their culture.
-Before the Ethiopian revolution in 1974 under Mengistu Ormo was banned from broadcast and print.
-There was a modern script know as the Saphalo script which was in use around the time of the Italian invasion.
-Arabic is also common among Muslim communities.

 RETURN